Ateuluz/final-reality/README.md

 For the purpose of this game implementation, entities can both attack and defend, with the methods returning final damage dealt for if later needed.

+To increase game complexity, a state variable is added to entities.
+It will take on the job of handling whether the entity can perform any sort of action.

+- actionAble state variable

+To prevent unwanted situations, an alive clause will be added, mainly to support on the transition between states.

 >For this, even though some subclasses don't have an innate attack value, they can deal damage, meaning their attack value is gotten from somewhere else, and it can be gotten, thus a getAttack method is only reasonable.